-A good way to use it permanently would be to add the software to your startup folder so that it will be executed with every system start.
 The behavior in Windows Vista is a little bit different though.
-Instead of reducing the large icons to small icons it just reduces the space between icons.
-Take a look at the two screenshots below for a better explanation.
+Instead of reducing large icons to small icons it just reduces the space between icons.
+Take a look at the two screenshots below to see how that looks.

 Windows 7 RC desktop appearance kan be changed the good old way as well, it’s just very hidden :-)